Linguistics (BA)

 What is your choice of electives?

 Leiden University’s Bachelor’s in Linguistics programme offers you the freedom to tailor the programme to match your interests.
-From your second semester on, you can select electives that fit one of the four specialisations.
-During your second year, you will choose a specialisation, while you also can follow electives from another discipline or specialisation.
-During your third year your choices expand even further: you can choose between studying a minor, doing an internship, studying abroad, or creating a package of electives from other programmes or specialisations.
+From your second semester onwards, you can select electives that fit one of the four specialisations.
+During your second year, you will choose a specialisation, while you can also follow electives from another discipline or specialisation.
+During your third year, your choices expand even further: you can choose between studying a minor, doing an internship, studying abroad, or creating a package of electives from other programmes or specialisations.
 The choice is yours!